mjnasir90/sporty-task/README.md

 ### Observability
 - Micrometer metrics: ingestion count, error rate, processing latency per provider and message type
 - Structured logging (Logstash JSON encoder) with `event_id` and `msg_type` in MDC for trace correlation
-- Health endpoint (`/actuator/health`) with a Kafka liveness check in the production profile
+- `/actuator/health` is already exposed (Spring Boot Actuator included); extend with a Kafka liveness check in the production profile

 ### Security
 - Mutual TLS or API key authentication per provider endpoint (providers should not share a secret)